vega/altair/RELEASING.md

 1. Create a new virtual environment following the instructions in `CONTRIBUTING.md`.
-   Make sure to also install all dependencies for the documentation including `altair_saver` and uninstall `vl-convert-python` (not needed for normal contributions).
+   Make sure to also install all dependencies for the documentation including `altair_saver` and uninstall `vl-convert-python` (the uninstall step is not needed for normal contributions to the repo, see `CONTRIBUTING.md` for details).

 2. Make certain your branch is in sync with head